OpossumDaemon/simple-PDF-outline-adder/README.md

-Being a physics's student, it's pretty usual for me to find books that don't contain an outline in the PDF file, which was a pet peeve whenever I want to access a certain chapter or subsection of the book, and I didn't like the Ghostscript's way too add them, so I decided to create this simple tool for myself and then release it for anyone that finds it useful.
+Being a physics's student, it's pretty usual for me to find books that don't contain an outline in the PDF file, which was a pet peeve whenever I want to access a certain chapter or subsection of the book, and I didn't like the Ghostscript's way to add them, so I decided to create this simple tool for myself and then release it for anyone that finds it useful.

 ## Requisites